Doomfist: Description

-Doomfist is a tank character built as a brawler, with close-range, mostly melee attacks from his cybernetic gauntlet.
+Doomfist plays a "dive tank" role on an Overwatch team.
+As a tank, his role on a team is to absorb the opponent's damage on his team's behalf.
+His move set is designed for diving into the opposing team to damage and divert their focus before peeling out of the fray.
+Doomfist has a brawler move set, using his cybernetic gauntlet, also known as "Doomfist" for close-range, melee attacks.
 For example, his Rocket Punch is a charged attack that launches Doomfist in the direction of the player's aim.
 It does extra damage if it pummels the enemy into a wall.
 It is useful for finishing enemies in retreat as well as pushing enemies off edges.
 The Seismic Slam performs a smashing dive to return to the ground.
-His only non-melee attack is the short-range Hand Cannon, which shoots a shotgun burst of projectiles from the gauntlet's knuckles.
-Its four shots of ammunition regenerate passively.
+His only non-melee attack is the short-range Hand Cannon, which shoots a shotgun burst of projectiles from his left hand.
+Its' four shots of ammunition regenerate passively.
 Doomfist's passive ability gives him extra shields when he deals damage with his abilities.
-His "ultimate ability", Meteor Strike, launches Doomfist into the air to drop down on a targeted area, and complements other ultimate abilities that pull enemies together.
+His "ultimate ability", Meteor Strike, launches Doomfist into the air to drop down on a targeted area, and complements other ultimate abilities that pull enemies together, such as Zarya's Graviton Surge.
 (Note: Examples of characters with ultimate abilities that pull enemies together (also known as "crowd-control" ultimates) include Zarya, Mei, and Reinhardt.)

-These moves are designed to be used in flurry combinations.
-For instance, the player can Seismic Slam an opponent, which pulls in enemies, and progress into a Rising Uppercut, which tosses the opponent into the air.
-During that toss, the player can charge the Rocket Punch and release as the opponent returns to the ground.
-Alternatively, the player can launch into the air, pick an opponent to slam, and punch them at close range.
-The character is built for aggressive playstyles and advanced players.
+These moves are designed to be cycled, and chained together into high speed combos.
+These skills apply stun, and often end up killing the enemy.
+For example, you can punch an enemy into a wall, shoot your shotgun primary fire into the opponent's head, and finish them with a quick melee.
+You can also cycle these moved by soft engaging to bait out enemy cooldowns, disengaging, waiting for your moves to be back up, and then diving with your entire team.
+Though, it is still very nuanced..